404-code-not-found-com/terraform-module-template/README.md

 - [tfupdate](https://github.com/minamijoyo/tfupdate): Used to update the version constraints in your terraform code for core, providers and modules.
   - `brew install tfupdate`
+- [TFTUI](https://github.com/idoavrah/terraform-tui): TFTUI is a powerful
+  textual UI that empowers users to effortlessly view and interact with their Terraform state.
+  - `brew install idoavrah/tap/tftui`

 ### Code Editor